pavel-developer/elephantstock/README.md

 #### Task 3

 The final requirement is a Rest Api endpoint.
-We want to know to top performers.
+We want to know the top performers.
 Please share the top products in the last 30 days, the last 90 days and the last 365 days.